gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl1-to-webgl2.md

     gl.bindVertexArray(someVAO);

-Is equivalent to
+This is equivalent to

     glState.attributeState = someVAO;

-What that means is you should setup all of your attributes at init time now.
+What that means is that you should setup all of your attributes at init time now.

     // at init time
     for each model / geometry / ...